MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure-app-service.md

 1) In `Index.cshtml.cs` or a different C# application file, set a breakpoint by clicking in the left margin.
 (Or, right-click and choose **Breakpoint** > **Insert breakpoint**.)

 1) Optionally, you can also verify that Visual Studio has loaded the symbol files for your debugging session.
 Navigate to **Debug > Windows > Modules** to open the modules window.
-This window should indicate that the symbol files were successfully loaded for the GitHub browser `.dll` file after the **Just my code** configuration changes you made earlier.
+This window should indicate that the symbol files were successfully loaded after the **Just my code** configuration changes you made earlier.

     :::image type="content" source="../debugger/media/vs-2022/visual-studio-symbol-files.png" alt-text="A screenshot of the symbol files window.":::